Guide

 Why convert CSV to JSON?

-Do CSV headers matter?
+Do CSV headers become JSON keys?

-Should I clean the CSV before converting?
+Should I clean the CSV before converting it to JSON?

 Related categories